Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

  * @dev Reverts if key is already registered
  * @dev There exist no restriction on the state of the operator with respect to the operatorSet.
 That is, an operator
- *      does not have to be registered for the operator in the `AllocationManager` to register a key for it */ function registerKey( address operator,
+ *      does not have to be registered for the operator in the `AllocationManager` to register a key for it
+ * @dev For ECDSA, we allow a smart contract to be the pubkey (via ERC1271 signatures), but note that the multichain protocol DOES NOT support smart contract signatures
+ */
+function registerKey(
+    address operator,